Architecture

 Rex now prefers structured internal representations (for example NameRef, BuiltinTypeId,

-CanonicalSymbol, and library/type/class maps) across parser, type system, evaluator, and LSP
+CanonicalSymbol, and module/type/class maps) across parser, type system, evaluator, and LSP

 rewrite paths.
 Remaining string usage is intentional in these boundary layers:

-- Source text and parsing: lexer/parser operate on source strings by definition.
+- Source text and parsing: the parser accepts source strings by definition.

 - Human-facing diagnostics and display: error messages, hover text, CLI rendering, and debug output stringify symbols/types for readability.